-A robust ice module has been implemented in EFDC+ which is based on the W2 (Wells and Cole, 2000) ice module.
+The ice module implemented in EFDC+ is based on the W2 (Wells and Cole, 2000) ice module.
 In this module, ice formation and melt is simulated by EFDC+ using a coupled heat approach.
 However, ice dynamics (i.e. movement of ice block/chunks) have not yet been implemented.